-My gun was up and ready but my scope was turned up from the day before. (heck, at this distance I wouldn’t need a scope!)
+My gun was up and ready, but my scope was turned up from the day before.
+(Heck, I wouldn’t need a scope at this distance!)
 I stood there staring at him as he huffed at me.
 H whispered, “SHOOT HIM!”
 I tried to talk but couldn’t.
 Paralyzed, I whispered back, “I CAN’T SEE!”

 All in one motion, H reached over, dialed my scope all the way down and jumped to the oak brush before that angry bull could run him over.
 I stood there holding my rifle up, and my arms trembled.
 I tried to brace myself, steadying my arms into my waist.
 Then my legs shook!
 The voice inside my head, “Steady, steady!!!”
 The bull’s sides swelled and collapsed with anger.

 I looked through my scope and finally snapped, “LOOK DOWN THE BARREL!”
 I told myself.
 The bull snorted and began to step, then — a deep breath and a shot!

 The mighty bull spun and ran, plummetting at the edge of the meadow.
 His adrenaline and ferocity got him on his feet again, and I took another shot, this time broadside.
 He fell and we headed toward him.
 We proceeded with caution as those antlers can be dangerous weapons, especially in the case of an adrenaline-pumped, rutting bull.
 As I approached, I noticed a broken antler.

 I whispered to H, “Oh my gosh.
 I shot his antler off.” thinking that in my tremoring, I’d made a bad shot.